Finally the secret to perfectly salted DIY roasted almonds (not just salted on top) that are SO much better than anything you can buy!

-So, if you’re a fan of the Three Things articles I publish every Saturday, you may remember when I told you that I had discovered, by accident (because I’m
+So, if you’re a fan of Saturday’s Three Things articles, you may remember when I told you that I had discovered, by accident (because I’m

 Now, before you go all “can’t we just buy anything for convenience anymore?” on me, let me explain that I don’t make these DIY roasted almonds because they are any more healthier or ‘real food’ than basic roasted nuts you can buy (though if you were soaking and sprouting them, they might be, but most raw almonds seem to be already steam-pasturized…).
 So if you’re needing convenience, buy away.

 No, I make these because they save me a couple dollars (and we all eat a lot of nuts around here, so it adds up), but most importantly they taste amazing.
 Really, I had no idea there would be such a difference between home-roasted almonds and store-bought!
 And it’s not just me – everyone I serve them to agrees, too.
 I’ve had guests be so surprised that they *had* to go back for seconds- and thirds.